Piles (Hemorrhoids) - MIPH Treatment & Surgical Procedure

 4 grade of hemorrhoids are

-- First grade where in the hemorrhoidal mass or the bunch of veins which are enlarged are still within the anal canal and not visible outside. small swellings on the inside lining of the back passage..
+- First grade where in the hemorrhoidal mass or the bunch of veins which are enlarged are still within the anal canal and not visible outside. small swellings on the inside lining of the Anal canal..
 Grade 1 hemorrhoids are common.
 In some people they enlarge further to grade 2 or more.

 - Grade two is when they come out while passing the hard stools may bleed and then go back in once the person passes the stools.
 They are larger as compare to grade 1.
 It may be partly pushed out (prolapsed) from the anus when you go to the toilet and spontaneously disappear back inside again.